Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Abstraction and Refinement in GWF-Nets Based on Morphisms

-Note that reflection of reachable markings is an essential property since we seek to deduce the behavioral properties of a refined system from those of its abstraction.
-It is necessary to check additional \emph{local} conditions based on unfoldings to achieve a reflection of reachable markings.
-We briefly describe this technique first introduced in \citep{Bernardinello2013}.
+Note that the reflection of reachable markings is a crucial property, since we seek to deduce the behavioral properties of a refined system from those of its abstraction.
+It is necessary to check additional \emph{local} conditions based on the unfolding to achieve the reflection of reachable markings.
+We briefly describe this technique first introduced in \cite{Bernardinello2013}.